vero57/MyPHP/README.md

 Including several PHP files that I created while learning.

 # From Writer
-I apologize if there is any code error or anything else, I am still learning here.
+I apologize if there is any code error or anything else.